wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products and design FOLDERS IN YOUR PLUGIN.
+= 2.1.35 =
+* NEW Feature - Seasonal Mode: Set a custom note to tell customers that a specific product is unavailable, e.g. Coming Soon! or Seasonally Unavailable.
+* NEW Feature - Inquiry Mode: Set a product to require a customer to inquire about a product.
+You can provide a link to a custom form or use the new design files with a built in form.
+* NEW Feature - Admin order exporter, you can now download a PDF for a specific date range with basic financial information.
+* NEW Feature - Enable/Disable taxes and shipping on a per customer level.
+* NEW Feature - New Payment Gateway -- Virtual Merchant was added as a live payment gateway!
+* NEW Feature - Affirm Payment Integration -- We now offer to Free, Lite, and Full users the payment gateway Affirm.
+This will be the next big thing in accepting payments, please go to www.Affirm.com to read more!
+* NEW Feature - DecoNetwork Integration -- Offer custom designed T-Shirts through your own DecoNetwork site.
+The EasyCart and DecoNetwork work together to provide your customers a seamless buying experience.
+* Fix - Image upload script now blocks warnings and notices to help many customer websites function correctly.
+* Fix - Users that have free shipping will skip over the shipping page (promotions or user level free shipping).
+* Fix - Admin loader, now only loading the core WordPress files, speeding up the load time and preventing conflict with other WordPress plugins.
+* Fix - Update to design files to fix the issue of thumbnails that vary based on option 1 were not changing/showing.
 = 2.1.34 =
 * Fix - A warning was appearing for a DB call during temp cart deletion, new from the previous version.
 Warnings appear to be eliminated from checkout now.
 = 2.1.33 =